h8r-dev/heighliner-website/docs/03-tutorials/remix.md

 hln up remix-note-app -s remix -i
 ```

-The command `hln up` is the **only command** that will be typed by your, which means it will do all of the things.
+The command `hln up` is the **only command** that will be typed by you, which means the command will do all of the things.

 Option `-s` specify the chosen stack, here it's remix, option `-i` will enter interactive mode, you need to input several required parameters step by step, for more details about
 parameters or error printed, you could view [Installation Guide](/docs/getting_started/installation)